 key words — behavioural ecology, life history, social evolution, kin selection, inclusive fitness, demography, phenotypic plasticity, reproductive effort, cooperation, altruism, dispersal.

 I develop theoretical models to understand the adaptive evolution of organisms.
-To this purpose, I develop mathematical models using a variety of methods, such as: kin selection, game theory, population genetics and individual-based simulations.
+To this purpose, I develop mathematical models using a wide range of approaches, such as kin selection, game theory, population genetics and individual-based simulations.
 I develop general models to identify and understand key selection pressures acting on social traits, but also specific models tailored for particular biological systems.
-My work relates to a wide range of organisms, including: viruses, bacteria, fungi, insects, birds, and mammals.
+My work relates to multiple organisms and taxonomic groups, including viruses, bacteria, fungi, insects, birds, and mammals.

 Evolution of Sex Ratio – Sex ratio is the fraction of males in a population, and this varies widely both between and within species.
 In humans, for instance, there is a balanced sex ratio.
 In several insect species, by contrast, we often find an extremely female-biased sex ratio.
 I am interested in understanding how information and variation in individual quality influence the evolution of the sex ratio (e.g. Rodrigues and Gardner 2015).

 email: antonio.rodrigues at yale dot edu